wangyu-/tinyfecVPN/README.md

 # Efficacy
-Tested on a link with 100ms latency and 10% packet loss at both direction(borrowed UDPspeeder 's result,they behave almost the same)
+Tested on a link with 100ms latency and 10% packet loss at both direction(borrowed UDPspeeder's result)

 ### Ping Packet Loss
 ![](/images/en/ping_compare.PNG)